OWASP/owasp-mastg/techniques/android/MASTG-TECH-0018.md

 - armeabi-v7a: This ABI extends armeabi to include several CPU instruction set extensions.
 - arm64-v8a: ABI for ARMv8-based CPUs that support AArch64, the new 64-bit ARM architecture.

 Most disassemblers can handle any of those architectures.
 Below, we'll be viewing the armeabi-v7a version (located in `HelloWord-JNI/lib/armeabi-v7a/libnative-lib.so`) in radare2 and in IDA Pro.
-See the section "[Reviewing Disassembled Native Code](MASTG-TECH-0024.md "Reviewing Disassembled Native Code")" below to learn on how to proceed when inspecting the disassembled native code.
+See @MASTG-TECH-0024 to learn on how to proceed when inspecting the disassembled native code.

 ## radare2

-To open the file in [radare2](0x08a-Testing-Tools.md#radare2) you only have to run `r2 -A HelloWord-JNI/lib/armeabi-v7a/libnative-lib.so`.
-The chapter "[Android Basic Security Testing](0x05b-Android-Security-Testing.md "Android Basic Security Testing")" already introduced radare2.
+To open the file in @MASTG-TOOL-0028 you only have to run `r2 -A HelloWord-JNI/lib/armeabi-v7a/libnative-lib.so`.
+The chapter "[Android Basic Security Testing](../../Document/0x05b-Android-Security-Testing.md "Android Basic Security Testing")" already introduced radare2.
 Remember that you can use the flag `-A` to run the `aaa` command right after loading the binary in order to analyze all referenced code.

 ```bash
 $ r2 -A HelloWord-JNI/lib/armeabi-v7a/libnative-lib.so